launchdarkly/ld-relay/README.md

 ## Enterprise capabilities

 LaunchDarkly offers additional Relay Proxy features to customers on Enterprise plans.

-The automatic configuration feature automatically detects environment creations and updates, removing the need for most manual configuration file changes and application restarts.
-Instead, you can use a simple in-app UI to manage Relay Proxy configuration. **To learn more, read [Automatic configuration](https://docs.launchdarkly.com/home/advanced/relay-proxy/automatic-configuration)**.
+Automatic configuration automatically detects when environments are created and updated, removing the need for most manual configuration file changes and application restarts.
+Instead, you can use a simple in-app UI to manage your Relay Proxy configuration. **To learn more, read [Automatic configuration](https://docs.launchdarkly.com/home/advanced/relay-proxy-enterprise/automatic-configuration)**.

+Offline mode lets you run the Relay Proxy without ever connecting it to LaunchDarkly.
+When running in offline mode, the Relay Proxy gets flag and segment values from an archive on your filesystem, instead of contacting LaunchDarkly's servers.  **To learn more, read [Offline mode](https://docs.launchdarkly.com/home/advanced/relay-proxy-enterprise/offline)**.

-If you want access to automatic configurations but don’t have a LaunchDarkly Enterprise plan, then [contact our sales team](https://launchdarkly.com/contact-sales/) to upgrade.
+If you want access to these features but don’t have a LaunchDarkly Enterprise plan, then [contact our sales team](https://launchdarkly.com/contact-sales/) to upgrade.

 ## Deployment options